-- Start a New Habit: Identify Page Components: A new website, or redesign can be a great opportunity to begin good accessible design habits.
-Adjust your team development processes to include the basics, such as formally identifying style components such as headings, bullet and numbered lists and adding alternative text tags to all images.
+A new website, or redesign can be a great opportunity to begin good accessible design habits.
+Adjust your team development processes to include implementing accessibility basics, such as using your CSS properly.
+Formally identify style components such as headings, bullet and numbered lists and adding alternative text tags to all images.
 This practice will foster better, and more consistent access, for users with sight related disabilities and those who use speech recognition and eye tracking software.